top of page

 • Bi-weekly mentorship consultations with MIDDAY director Marissa Molinar to help guide their individual growth (about 18 hours over the course of the program);

-• Monthly all-mentee gatherings to encourage peer-to-peer networking, support, and learning (about 18 hours over the course of the program);
+• Bi-monthly all-mentee gatherings and access to MIDDAY's Professional Development Workshop Series to encourage peer-to-peer networking, support, and learning (about 18 hours over the course of the program);

 • Access to an all-mentee chat group to encourage connection between and beyond group gatherings.